Exploring the origins of perpendicular magnetic anisotropy in amorphous Tb-Co via changes in medium-range ordering: Conclusions

 \section{Conclusions}

 Numerous studies on amorphous RE-TM films have noted the relationships between growth temperature parameters and PMA, but the structural origin remains under debate.
 This work established a relationship between thermal growth parameters, PMA, and local atomic ordering using the TEM technique of scanning nanodiffraction.
-MRO is found to increase with increasing film deposition temperature and decrease with increasing anneal temperature.
+MRO increases with increasing film deposition temperature and decreases with increasing anneal temperature.
 Thus, there is a correlation between the degree of MRO and PMA in \textit{a-}Tb$_{17}$Co$_{83}$ films grown via magnetron co-sputtering.
 These results support an amorphous phase texturing model in which adatom configuration varies as a function of deposition temperature and annealing allows for subsequent relaxations of preferential configurations within the films.
 Tb-Co (RE-TM) pairs prefer to form vertically during deposition, but annealing allows for rearrangement of atomic pairs such that there is greater uniformity across orientations.
-Tilted scanning nanodiffraction probes for changes in the mean MRO bond length as a function of orientation through the films.
-Fitting the tilted FEM data shows a greater local ordering anisotropy in the film exhibiting the highest degree of MRO (300 $^{\circ}$C growth) compared to the the film grown at room temperature with less MRO.
+Analysis of tilted FEM data shows a greater local ordering anisotropy in the film exhibiting the highest degree of MRO (300 $^{\circ}$C growth) compared to the the film grown at 20$^{\circ}$C with less MRO.